gabdelab/hnparser/README.md

 is to return 200s with empty body.
-For dates in the future, this is more questionable; it is really a client - server misalignment so it probably means the API or its implementation on client side is not clear enough; for these ones I'll tend to return a specific error (and 404 seems the best to me).
+For dates in the future, this is more questionable; it is really a client - server misalignment so it probably means the API or its implementation on client side is not clear enough; for these ones I could return a specific error (and 404 seems the best to me).

 ### How should we handle size > nb results ?